Questions to ask yourself Before Choosing a New Dog

 Size is an obvious thing you need to think about.
 All dogs need lots of space to run around, preferably access to an outdoor area; obviously very large dogs need much more space than little ones so you need to think about this.

-And then there are other factors to consider, what about the look of the animal, the needs in terms of grooming or even whether the dog is male or female.
+And then there are other factors to consider: what as the look of the animal, the needs in terms of grooming or even whether the dog is male or female.

 Leave a Reply